Geeks in Phoenix

 The Plugins options inside of Firefox

 Now, if after going through the previous steps and Firefox is still not working the way it did when you installed it, there are two (2) things you can do.
-You can either do a reset or uninstall/reinstall.
-Usually, a reset will fix about 90% of Firefox problems, but there are times when only an uninstall/reinstall will work.
+You can either reset it or uninstall/reinstall it.
+Usually, a reset will fix about 90% of Firefox problems, but sometimes, only an uninstall/reinstall will work.
 I always try a reset first.

 Accessing the Troubleshooting Information inside of Firefox